Chapter 2 - Tests, loops and functions#

 • Run for instance:

-\(H\) only returns True if the elements of \(B\) are larger than 2 and smaller than 10.
-The two comparison statements should be True at the same time to return a True.
+array_6 only returns True if the elements of array_3 are larger than 2 and smaller than 10.
+Only where both statements are True will array_6 contain True.

-• The third logical operator NOT can be used to a Boolean array to return the opposite.
+• The third logical operator NOT (~) can be applied to a Boolean array to return the opposite.
 Run the following:

 Table 8 Logical operators in Python#